Remuneration Policy 2025

 1. Introduction

-This is the Remuneration Policy (hereinafter “Remuneration Policy”) of the Elisa Corporation (“Elisa”), which complies with legislation and the Finnish Corporate Governance Code.
-This Remuneration Policy sets out the principles for remuneration of the Board of Directors, the Managing Director, and any potential Deputy Managing Director (hereinafter “Managing Director”).
+This is the remuneration policy (hereinafter “Remuneration Policy”) of Elisa Corporation (“Elisa”), which complies with legislation and the Finnish Corporate Governance Code.
+This Remuneration Policy sets out the principles for the remuneration of the Board of Directors, and of the CEO and any potential Deputy CEO (hereinafter “CEO”).

 2. Description of governance and decision-making process